 Collaborative Recall Reduces the Effect of a Misleading Post Event Narrative Student Collaborators: Tara E. Karns, Sara J. Irvin, & Samantha L. Suranic Faculty Author: Mark G. Rivardo Summary: Students studied the effects of working together to recap events in a video on identifying false information.
 Students watched a video of a car accident, and then read a summary that included false information.
 When students worked in pairs, they were more likely to recall the correct events.
 Rivardo, M.G., Karns, T.E., Irvin, S.J., Suranic, S.L.
 (2009).
 Collaborative Recall Reduces the Effect of a Misleading Post Event Narrative.
 North American Journal of Psychology, 11(1), 17-28.

-Saint Vincent College psychology students have recently presented independent research at the following conferences:
+Saint Vincent College Psychological Sciences students have recently presented independent research at the following conferences:

 ** - denotes a year in which Saint Vincent College students have been recognized with research awards

-Saint Vincent College psychology students have recently published manuscripts in the following peer-reviewed journals:
+Saint Vincent College Psychological Sciences students have recently published manuscripts in the following peer-reviewed journals: